Rate this page:

 Here's how to use authentication and authorization in your app:

-When the installation callback is called at app install time, the host product passes in a security context that your app uses to validate incoming requests and sign outgoing requests.
+When the installation callback is called at app install time, the Atlassian host product passes in a security context that your app uses to validate incoming requests and sign outgoing requests.
 If you use the Atlassian frameworks, this is handled for you.

 Authentication and authorization rely on elements in the app descriptor.

-To enable your Atlassian Connect app to authenticate securely with the host Atlassian product, make sure the following elements are in the app descriptor:
+To enable your Atlassian Connect app to authenticate securely with the Atlassian host product, make sure the following elements are in the app descriptor:

-: the authentication type (always jwt
+• authentication:type: the authentication type (always jwt)

-element and the scopes you need.
+To request authorization to perform specific categories of actions in the Atlassian host product, add the scopes element and the scopes you need.
 For a list of available scopes, see Scopes.

 For example: